Which Wacom Cintiq Is Best? – Cintiq vs. Cintiq Pro

 • Screen resolution and performance

-Another thing to look out for is screen resolution and performance – the higher the better.
+Other things to consider are screen resolution and performance – the higher the better.

 The best drawing tablets with screen are able to reproduce up to 99% of the Adobe RGB color gamut.
 Mid-range tablets have color gamuts between 70 and 80% of Adobe RGB, while the most affordable Cintiqs have about 70% of NTSC.